 Steiner's "divine cosmic plan" concerns the future evolution of humanity.
 Waldorf teachers try to ensure that their students are on the "right" path for future human evolution.
 They can achieve their purpose only if the students internalize Steiner's doctrines (whether or not the students can verbalize the doctrines — there would little point in that, however, since verbalization is controlled by that organ of incorrect cognition, the brain).
 “We can accomplish our work only if we do not see it as simply a matter of intellect or feeling, but, in the highest sense, as a moral spiritual task.
 Therefore, you will understand why, as we begin this work today, we first reflect on the connection we wish to create from the very beginning between our activity and the spiritual worlds....
 Thus, we wish to begin our preparation by first reflecting upon how we connect with the spiritual powers in whose service and in whose name each one of us must work.”

 In short, the schools teach Anthroposophy.
 Often this instruction is indirect and subtle; often it is difficult for casual observers to detect.
 But it is present.
-Waldorf schools don't just follow an Anthroposophical methodology, they teach the content of Anthroposophy.
+Waldorf schools don't just follow an Anthroposophical methodology, they teach the gist of Anthroposophy.
 As Steiner said to Waldorf teachers, “You need to make the children aware that they are receiving the objective truth, and if this occasionally appears anthroposophical, it is not anthroposophy that is at fault.
 Things are that way because anthroposophy has something to say about objective truth ...
 Anthroposophy will be in the school when it is objectively justified, that is, when it is called for by the material itself.”
 Steiner was clearly saying that the subject matter studied will contain Anthroposophical concepts: these will be included in "the material itself."